pjq/ubuntu_docker/README.md

-A bleeding fresh ubuntu Dockerfile, good start to build your own Docker images.
+Ubuntu Dockerfile
 =============
 A Dockerfile for Ubuntu practice

+A bleeding fresh ubuntu Dockerfile, good start to build your own Docker images.

 Remove all the containers
 ============